jonivainio/Timbertrail/README.md

 ## Art and scope

-Original generated art and user-supplied props; no Wild n Chill assets are included.
+Original generated art and user-supplied props.
 Prompt/source notes live in assets/*.md.
 Lighting is stylized 2D, not ray tracing.
 Full wilderness chapters, cabin restoration and a Steam build are future work.